 Sarah lives on corridor with her husband Dak, their daughter, Molly, and three black cats.
 Sarah runs the student store.

-- Regina Mann: Sophomore corridor dorm parent and AOD
+- Regina Mann: Senior corridor dorm parent and AOD

 Regina has been at Westover for thirteen years, in addition to her role as dorm parent and Administrator on Duty, she is also in charge of the mail room.